lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

     assert bool(request) is False
 ```

 As you can see I added the `assert request.filters is None` check to the original two tests, then I added 5 tests to check that filters can be specified and to test the behaviour of the object when the `filter` parameter is given an invalid value.
+Remember that if you are following TDD you should add these tests one at a time and change the code accordingly, here I am only showing you the final result of the process.

 The core idea is that requests are customised for use cases, so they can contain the logic that validates the arguments used to instantiate them.
 The request is valid or invalid before it reaches the use case, so it is not responsibility of this latter to check that the input values have proper values or a proper format.